-Prior to joining PwC, she worked in Industry and was responsible for all aspects of managing a corporate tax department including the development of tax planning strategies, mergers and acquisitions, accounting for income taxes, and federal, state and foreign tax compliance.
+Prior to joining PwC, Mooradian worked in Industry and was responsible for all aspects of managing a corporate tax department including the development of tax planning strategies, mergers and acquisitions, accounting for income taxes, and federal, state and foreign tax compliance.

 Her current and past clients include: Freddie Mac, PNC, TD Bank, Santander, Rabobank, Fortress, GMAC, and Sallie Mae

-- Master of Science in Taxation - Bryant University
+- MS in Taxation, Bryant University

-- Master of Arts in Teaching - Rhode Island College
+- MA in Teaching, Rhode Island College

-- Certified Public Accountant - University of Rhode Island
+- CPA, University of Rhode Island

 - CPA licensed in Rhode Island, Virginia and Pennsylvania

-- B.A.
-Brandeis University
+- BA, Brandeis University

-- J.D.
-Pennsylvania State University, Dickinson School of Law, cum laude
+- JD, Pennsylvania State University, Dickinson School of Law, cum laude

-- LL.M. in Taxation New York University Law School
+- LLM in Taxation, New York University Law School

-- M.B.A.
-Drexel University
+- MBA, Drexel University

-Kayci is a founding partner of Fleming Petenko Law in Philadelphia where she focuses her practice on advising a variety of tax-exempt organizations, including private foundations, public charities, supporting organizations, and donor-advised funds.
+Kayci Petenko is a founding partner of Fleming Petenko Law in Philadelphia where she focuses her practice on advising a variety of tax-exempt organizations, including private foundations, public charities, hospitals, schools, supporting organizations, and donor-advised funds.
 She advises clients on many types of matters including corporate formation and qualification for tax-exempt status, corporate governance, fiduciary duties, charitable fundraising, charitable contribution issues, federal and state tax law compliance, contract negotiation and drafting, corporate restructuring, unrelated business income tax, and related matters.
 She previously worked for a law firm providing legal advice and services to nonprofit organizations and as a tax associate in the Tax Advisory Group of an accounting firm.

-She is serving as a member of the PBA’s Charitable Organizations Committee Council and the liaison between the Charitable Organizations Committee and the YLD.
+She is serving as a member of the Philadelphia Bar Association’s Tax Council.
 She has also served as a volunteer tax preparer and instructor for the Volunteer Income Tax Assistance (VITA) & Military VITA programs.

-- B.S.M.
-Tulane University, A.B.
+- BSM, Tulane University, A.B.
 Freeman School of Business

-- J.D.
-Rutgers University School of Law
+- JD, Rutgers University School of Law

-- M.B.A.
-Rutgers University School of Business
+- MBA, cum laude, Rutgers University School of Business

 Ralph Pike is the Office Managing Director of Andersen Tax’s Dallas office.
 He has over 19 years of experience in serving clients and practices in the firm’s Private Client Services area with a concentration on individual income, estate and gift taxation.
 His responsibilities include providing comprehensive tax planning solutions to high net worth clients and family office clients, on tax issues relating to: